 This simple gnocchi recipe has the colours of spring.
-Spinach even on it's own can have a strong flavour so the lemon and sweet peas compliment the spinach but it's just that little pinch of dried chilli that takes this meal to a different level.
+Spinach even on its own can have a strong flavour so the lemon and sweet peas complement the spinach but it's just that little pinch of dried chilli that takes this meal to a different level.

 Cook Time: 15 minutes

 1/4 tsp salt